aliharby12/nodejs-ecommerce-api/README.md

     ```

 3. Set up environment variables:
-    Create a `.env` file in the root directory and configure the following:
+    Create a `config.env` file in the root directory and configure the following:
     ```
     NODE_ENV=development
     PORT=3000